mwang87/q2_metabolomics/README.md

 `wget -m ftp://massive.ucsd.edu/MSV000082820/other/`

 Note: The files contained within the folder “other” have been created for this example dataset.
-If you want to recreate the example analyses listed below with your own dataset, you will have to create your own [manifest.csv] (link to manifest file description) and [metadata.txt] (https://docs.qiime2.org/2018.6/tutorials/metadata/) files.
+If you want to recreate the example analyses listed below with your own dataset, you will have to create your own [manifest.csv](link to manifest file description) and [metadata.txt](https://docs.qiime2.org/2018.6/tutorials/metadata/) files.

 You will now find a folder named ‘massive.ucsd.edu’ within your working directory.
 To submit your raw data files (.mzML) to mass spectral molecular networking using GNPS as described below, move all your raw data files as well as the manifest.csv file within the same directory.
 Here we will move all above downloaded files within the directory ‘MSV000082821’.